Medium urgency

 Listing of Color Additives Exempt From Certification; Spirulina Extract

 Aforeworn detected this change in the Dietary-Supplement Labeling (FDA) space on July 5, 2026 and published this briefing so affected operators are forewarned rather than caught off guard.
 It is rated Medium urgency.
 Supplement brands, contract manufacturers, private-label sellers, ingredient suppliers using spirulina extract as a color additive. should confirm how it applies to their specific situation before acting.
-There is a time constraint attached: Effective immediately upon publication (February 6, 2026).
-No grace period; however, enforcement discretion may apply for products already in commerce..
+There is a time constraint attached: Compliance required by effective date of the rule (typically 30 days after publication)..
 Acting after that point can mean penalties, a lapsed licence, or lost eligibility — exactly the kind of surprise Aforeworn exists to prevent.
 Aforeworn monitors Dietary-Supplement Labeling (FDA) continuously and turns every detected change into a plain-English briefing like this one, so you always know first.
 Forewarned is forearmed.

 What changed